Course

 Power system analysis:

 The three-phase system with associated transmission and distribution networks, as well as associated switching facilities with transformers, lines/cables and other components.
 Analysis of stationary conditions that includes voltage drop and power calculations, inductance and capacitance in cables, as well as modeling of transmission lines.
 Load and short-circuit calculations including load distribution calculation of active, reactive and apparent power.
 Circuit diagram for electrical installations, including one-line diagram.
 Documentation in accordance with applicable norms and regulations.
-Introduction to the use of digital tools for calculation and simulation of electrical installations, including Febdok, Matlab and/or PowerFactory.
+Introduction to the use of digital tools for calculation and simulation of electrical installations, including Matlab.
 There will be practical laboratory work.

 Installations: